PoisotLab/ms_network_prediction/manuscript.md

 model) [@Stouffer2019AllEco].
 In this context, the goal of using a model is to estimate the parameters, $\theta$, that best explain a set of empirical observations, $\{\hat{x}, \hat{y}\}$.
-In some cases, these parameter values are themselves of interest (e.g the strength of selection, intrinsic growth rate, dispersal distance), but in others cases, the goal is to compare a set of competing models $f_1, f_2, \dots$ to determine which provides the most parsimonious explanation for a dataset.
+In some cases, these parameter values are themselves of interest (*e.g.* the strength of selection, intrinsic growth rate, dispersal distance), but in others cases, the goal is to compare a set of competing models $f_1, f_2, \dots$ to determine which provides the most parsimonious explanation for a dataset.
 The quantitative representation of